 You are learning basic table tennis skills, and you can’t develop something overnight that others have achieved with years of practice.

 The more you work on a particular shot, the better you will get.
-Once you are done with the basics, you can begin advanced-level shots and create the shots as you play the ball.
+Once you are done with the basics, you can begin advanced-level strokes and create the strokes as you play the ball.

-All in all, all the things we talked about, you need to practice often and often in training to automatically start using them.
-Table tennis is a very fast sport, and you have to exercise moves in order for your body to react instinctively without planning.
+The things we talked about you need to practice often and often in training to automatically start using them.
+Table tennis is a very fast sport, and you have to exercise moves for your body to react instinctively without planning.

 When you practice each of these 12 basic table tennis skills for a few months, you will be surprised how you achieve the result yourself without planning a specific move.